 (NCBI-index: 1.030480)

-The Lakes Marble (Celypha rufana) can be recognized by a network of thin red-brown lines on the forewing, which can be yellow-brown to dark grey-brown.
+The Lakes Marble (Celypha rufana) can be recognised by a network of thin red-brown lines on the forewing, which can be yellow-brown to dark grey-brown.
 This pattern of lines is most noticeable in the outer half of the wing.
 There is a dark spot near the inner edge corner.
-The flight period is one generation from May to early August and the wingspan is 16-19mm.
-Host plant: Tansy and Mugwort.
+The flight period spans one generation, from May to early August, and the wingspan ranges from 16 to 19 mm.
+Host plant: Tansy, Mugwort.
 Dutch name: Smallijnbladroller.
-Frisian name:
+Frisian name: –

 Flying period: